 - You may feel you have more control over your situation and are taking a more active role in your health care.

-- You will probably get more attention from your health care team and more careful monitoring of your condition and the possible side effects of treatment if you take part in a clinical trial.
+- You’ll probably get more attention from your health care team and more careful monitoring of your condition and the possible side effects of treatment if you take part in a clinical trial.

 - Some study sponsors may pay for part or all of your medical care and other expenses during the study.
-(This is not true for all clinical trials.
+(This isn’t true for all clinical trials.
 Be sure you know who’s expected to pay for your care before you enroll in the study.)